This post is a collaboration.

 Count the number of beats you feel within fifteen seconds.
 Then times this number by four.
 This will provide you with your beats per minute!
 If you think that your pulse may be outside of the average, you can book an appointment with your doctor (for minor variations), or call emergency services (for major variations) accordingly.

-Heart health can be a relatively scary or daunting topic to discuss.
+Heart attacks and strokes fall into a scary or daunting topic category to discuss.
 But at the end of the day, we all have a heart and it’s important that we all take care of them.
 By being able to identify and deal with emergency situations as early on as possible, we could save a lot of lives down the line!